 As we celebrate Black History Month across Canada, we are reminded of the incredible influence that people of African descent have left – and continue to leave – on the cultural fabric of our country.
 Their important legacy can be seen and felt in our communities, in our cities and on our trails.

-From the paths used by former slaves to find freedom, to the schools and communities that welcomed them, we’ve selected 5 key sites on The Great Trail that highlight the importance of black history in Canada.
+From the paths used by former slaves to find freedom, to the schools and communities that welcomed them, we’ve selected five key sites on The Great Trail that highlight the importance of Black history in Canada.

 St. Catharines, Ontario